What Does a Marketing Manager Do? A Guide

 Analysing market trends and conducting competitor research

-Marketing managers typically work in corporate environments.
-You’ll find them in various industries, such as health care, hospitality, entertainment, finance, and technology.

-As a result, no matter where your passions lie, you will likely find marketing jobs in that industry.
+Marketing managers work in various industries, such as health care, hospitality, entertainment, finance, and technology.
+This means that no matter where your interests lie, you are likely to find marketing jobs in that industry.
 Some marketing managers focus on a specific area of marketing.
-These specialties include:
+These specialities include:

 Affiliate marketing managers focus on the relationships between an organisation and its marketing affiliates that earn commissions in exchange for driving traffic to a website.